Dr. Simon L Bacon, PhD, FTOS, FCCS

 PhD (University of Birmingham), MSc (De Montfort University), BSc (Hons, University of Warwick)

-- The epidemiological impact of behaviour on chronic illness
+- The epidemiological impact of health behaviours on chronic diseases

-- The role of acute stress in the progression of chronic illnesses
+- The role of acute stress (psychophysiology) in the progression of chronic disease

-- The impact of sex and gender on chronic illness.
+- The impact of sex and gender on chronic diseases.

 EXCI 250: Research Methods and Statistics